 2. Pay off your debt

 One of the best things you can do to improve your credit is to pay off your debt.
-You should aim to have a credit utilization ratio of 30% or less.
+You should aim to have a credit utilization ratio of 30% or less — though your score could be affected even before you hit that level.
 This is the amount of money (or credit) you’re using based on your available credit.
 The lower your utilization percentage, the better.
 This tells lenders you’re being responsible and not maxing out all your credit cards and loans.

 For example, if your combined credit limit on three credit cards is $10,000, but you’re only using $2,000 of that total, your ratio would be just 20% (which is good).